Reused bricks in new substation

 This infrastructure will provide greater power and stability to large parts of Solna, supporting the municipality’s growth and development.

-By using reclaimed bricks for the buildings, the carbon footprint was reduced by over 90% compared to using newly manufactured bricks.
-Additionally, a green area has been designed with trees to reduce noise, create a more pleasant environment for nearby residents and collect up to 600 cubic metres of stormwater and rainfall.
+By using reused bricks for the buildings, the carbon footprint was reduced by over 90 percent compared to using newly manufactured bricks.
+Additionally, a green area has been designed with trees for noise reduction, a more pleasant environment for nearby residents, and the potential collection of stormwater and rainfall of up to 600 cubic meters.

 More about circularity